Overview:How to Fix Salty, Spicy, or Burnt Food (Real Solutions)

 Frequently Asked Questions (FAQs)

-1. How do you fix food that is too salty?
+1. How to fix food that is too salty?

 You can fix salty food by adding more liquid, potatoes, dairy products, or extra ingredients to dilute the saltiness and balance the flavor.